rochoa85/PepFun/README.md

 As an example to run the script as an user, we can calculate a set of properties.
 For that purpose, the script can be called as:

-`python peptide_functions.py -m sequence -s GYTRTEGSDF`
+`python pepfun.py -m sequence -s GYTRTEGSDF`

-The output is a file with the name `sequence\_analysis\_[sequence].txt`, where multiple properties for the required sequence are reported.
+The output is a file with the name `sequence_analysis_[sequence].txt`, where multiple properties for the required sequence are reported.
 An example of this is:

 ```
 The main peptide sequence is: GYTRTEGSDF